The Learning Centre:

 It doesn’t take a math teacher to figure out that after inflation, that’s a negative return.

-Driving your TFSA to greener returns first requires shifting how you use a Tax-Free Savings Account.
+Driving your TFSA to greener returns first requires shifting how you use it.

 One of the most common misconceptions is that a TFSA is a bank account.
 Not true.
 Nor is it somewhere to just ‘park’ cash.
 While most fully grasp the ‘tax-free’ aspect, many are unaware that a TFSA can hold almost anything including mutual funds, Guaranteed Investment Certificates (GICs), listed securities, and a wide range of qualified investment products.